 Our work will range over several topics.
-To begin, we’ll focus on how fiction and its various elements work in concert.
+To begin, we’ll focus on how fiction (for Novel Writing Project) or nonfiction (for Memoir Writing Project) and their various elements work in concert.
 We’ll also consider the architecture of our projects and begin to work immediately on putting plans into place.
-The main focus of the course will be workshop-based, but we’ll also read and study a series of novels.
+The main focus of the course will be workshop-based, but we’ll also read and study a series of books.
 Four authors of these assigned readings will join us for in-class discussions.

-During the summer months, you’ll focus even more on your writing, which you’ll do on your own, with direction from Peter.
+During the summer months, you’ll focus even more on your writing, which you’ll do on your own, with direction from the instructor.

 In the fall term, we’ll begin by focusing on more writing, workshopping, and revision, but we’ll also move more directly into discussions about the business of writing and publishing.
 For these purposes, we’ll be visited by several industry professionals.

-In addition to class meetings, over the course of the year-long program, each participant will have 6 one-on-one meetings with Peter to consult on individual novel projects.
-This includes a final manuscript consultation session that will take place in January or February 2018, once Peter has had a chance to read and critique each manuscript.
-These will be handed in on the final day of the fall/winter term class session—December 21, 2017.
+In addition to class meetings, over the course of the year-long program, each participant will have 4 one-on-one meetings with Peter or Nicole to consult on individual book projects.
+This includes a final manuscript consultation session that will take place in January or February 2019, once the instructor has had a chance to read and critique each manuscript.
+These will be handed in on the final day of the fall/winter term class session.

 There is also an online component using the Loft’s online class platform so that students can stay connected between cohort meetings.

 Each participant will be given a $250 Loft gift card upon completion of the program, so that participants may continue their engagement with the writing life and further support their studies of writing craft with future Loft services (more classes, attend a conference, take an online class, etc.)

 The year long Writing Projects will culminate in a final public reading at the Loft.
 For details on each one, please visit the Novel Writing Project Specifics page or the Memoir Writing Project Specifics page.